HuiGuanLab/DL-DKD/README.md

 ## DL-DKD on Activitynet
 ### Required Data
 Run the following script to download the video feature and text feature of the Activitynet dataset and place them in the specified path.
-The data can also be downloaded from [Baidu pan](https://pan.baidu.com/s/1UNu67hXCbA6ZRnFVPVyJOA?pwd=8bh4).
+The data can also be downloaded from [Kuake pan](https://pan.quark.cn/s/0fc241b533d6).
 Please refer to [here](https://github.com/HuiGuanLab/ms-sl/tree/main/dataset) for more description of the dataset.

 ```
 ROOTPATH=$HOME/VisualSearch